lorenzogirardi/Kubernetes-apigw/README.md

 - Database layer with choice of Cassandra or Postgres to store all the configuration so it can be retrieved easily in case of failures
 - Dashboard which provides User-Interface for API administration and viewing analytics (embedded in th Enerprise, third party for the community *Konga*)

+The Powerful of Kong is also supported by plugins from authentication, security, traffic control, logging, and etc…

+<br></br>

+If your business exposes APIs, the API GATEWAY is a required to handle the third party.